fedbont94/Horeka/README.md

 @date: October 2022
 -------------------------------------------------------------------------------

-This folder contains all the necessary scripts to run a multiple corsika simulations in a single submission.
+This folder contains all the necessary scripts to run a multiple corsika simulations and detector response simulations in a single submission.

 How to submit a job to the cluster:\
 ./ExecuteSubFile.sh

-How to run the python script:\
+How to run the corsika simulation python script:\
 python3 MakeCorsikaSim.py [--args] # as shown in SubFile.sub

+How to run the detector resposne simulation python script:\
+python3 MakeDetectorResponse.py [--args] # as shown in SubFile.sub

 Summary:\
 README.md -         This file